Skip Navigation or Skip to Content

 Instructor: Bob King

-Learn sky basics along with the winter constellations and planets.
-Special topics include the search for life on Mars, why Pluto is or is not a planet, and the wonders of the daytime sky, including halos, sundogs, and glories.
-One of the four classes will be held at the Marshall W. Alworth Planetarium at UMD with an optional night out on Skyline Parkway near Hawk Ridge observing with a telescope.
+Learn how the sky works and identify favorite spring constellations and bright planets.
+Special topics include the northern lights (on Earth and elsewhere!), the Milky Way, and how stars made life possible.
+One of the four classes will be held at the Marshall W. Alworth Planetarium.
+We'll also spend an optional night out on Skyline Parkway near Hawk Ridge observing with a telescope.

 Times: 9:00 AM - 11:00 AM